 Terms should be staggered such that one Co-Chair remains for the next annual meeting and a new Co-Chair is selected annually.

+Selection will be presented to the Nominating Committee then Executive Committee for approval.

 1.7.0 Directors-at-Large.